 Some geometric tolerances, such as the profile of a surface, can lead to increased inspection time and add significant cost to the part.
 A best practice is to use the profile of a line on the cross-sectional profile as well as noting twist and straightness to achieve the desired profile of a surface (Exhibit #2).
 This allows the extruder to verify the extrusion prior to machining to ensure its functionality.

 Another point pertaining to Figure #2, is the use of symmetric ID grooves.
 When designing a symmetrical shape, add an identification mark to allow proper orientation.
 This reduces tolerance variance that is characteristic in the extrusion process.
 Exhibit #2.

 Designing tight tolerance features without taking into account manufacturability, can increase costs and frustration.Take for instance a part that has an acceptable saw cut tolerances, but machined features and their tolerances are set from both ends of the part.
 This could cause you to have to add milling processes, multi clamping, or touch probing operations, that can add costs.

 Keep the dimensioning format as simple as possible by using the traditional primary, secondary and tertiary datums whenever possible.
-This will help keep costs down by reducing excess machining operations, re-clamping and handling operations, and reducing process variation.
+This can help reduce process variation and keep costs down by reducing excess machining operations, re-clamping and handling operations.

 These five dimensioning and tolerance tips offer manufacturers an alternative to defaulting to block tolerances.
 By partnering with your extruder early in the design process, manufacturers can productively design for both function and manufacturing goals, and improve their organization’s competitiveness.